betaglot/plantabeta/docs/dev/StyleGuide.md

 ### Moto.Eco

-Where in Eco is this Moto performed and on what EcoObject.
+Where in Eco is this Moto performed and on what EcoElement.
 Put "the ground" if necessary.
 Nothing is too obvious in formal languages!

 ### Moto.Neuro